 Of course, expressed in this way my contention immediately raises the question of the sinless Jesus’ knowledge of the world he inhabited.
 This is important since like Adam before him he was born along with animals in a stable and knew as little as they did (cf. Isa.
 7:15f.; 8:4).
 But whereas he was ‘created’, or rather incarnated, in the image of God and was subject to spiritual development or evolution, they were not.
 So like all normal babies born of woman (Gal.
 4:4), under the covenant with Noah he eventually came to recognize rainbows and to name the animals among which he was born.
 If this is so, then he acquired knowledge by normal human development as we all do but in his unique case apart from sin.
 As Paul indicates later, understanding of the law can lead to either disobedience as in Adam’s case or obedience as in Jesus’ case (Rom.
 6:16).
 Plainly sin is not a necessary way of attaining knowledge.
 What it does is prove that knowledge exists (Rom.
 4:15, etc.).
 If it did not, there would be neither guilt as in the animal world (John 9:41; 15:22,24) nor righteousness.
 Ignorance is always a mitigating factor in Scripture and total ignorance implies total mitigation.

 At this point the critical reader might well be prompted to observe sarcastically that despite my alternative explanation, the Bible, in line with the traditional Augustinian worldview, explicitly refers to a curse stemming from Adam’s sin.
-It does indeed, but, as I have already suggested, that curse is not a divinely orchestrated, miraculous change in the very constitution of the ground but the natural consequence of its being left unattended, neglected and untilled like the sluggard’s field in Proverbs 24 (cf. Job 31:38-40).
-After all, though the covenant with obedient Noah (who is presumably the first racial ‘child’), ensures that a ‘cosmic’ curse will never again be repeated (8:21f., cf. Isa.
-54:9f.; Luke 17:26-29.) because man will in general be a worker (cf. the later Protestant work ethic and its fruits), there is plenty of evidence of desolation on a lesser scale both in the Bible (Lev.
+It does indeed, but, as I have already suggested, that curse is not a divinely orchestrated, miraculous change in the very constitution of the ground but the natural consequence of its being left un(at)tended, neglected and untilled like the sluggard’s field in Proverbs 24 (cf. Job 31:38-40).
+After all, though the covenant with obedient Noah (who is presumably the first racial ‘child’ as opposed to an ‘infant’), ensures that a ‘cosmic’ curse by means of a flood will never again be repeated (8:21f., cf. Isa.
+54:9f.; Luke 17:26-29.) because man will in general be a worker (cf. the later Protestant work ethic and its fruits).
+(8* It is worth noting at this point that Noah, the obedient worker, is cast as a ‘saviour’ in Genesis 5:29.)
+However, there is plenty of evidence of desolation on a lesser scale both in the Bible (Lev.
 26; Dt.
 28), in history and modern experience.
 As Hebrews 2:2 asserts, sin always results in curse of a kind.
 But alongside curse there is blessing (Dt.
 30:15, etc.), which would be impossible if the curse was universal, cosmic and permanent.
 The land flowing with milk and honey, which was nurtured successfully by the wicked but nature-worshipping Canaanites before it became a wonderful legacy, blessing and haven to the children of Israel (Dt.
 6:10f.; 8:6-10), would be a chimera if the traditional view is true, not to mention other evidence that the earth reacts to the way it is treated (Prov.
 12:11; 13:4; 28:19).
 For example, we have only to think of the exile, its 70-year Sabbath rest, and its aftermath of recovery.
-(8* See also e.g. Ps.
+(9* See also e.g. Ps.
 107:33-38, Isa.
 5:1-7; 51:3; Ezek.
 36: 33-38 and my Cosmic Curse?)

 In light of the above, what can be said of Romans 8:18-25 which has usually been interpreted following lines arrived at on the traditional Augustinian view of Genesis 3:15-19?

 The very first point to make is that whereas sin played its part in Genesis, Paul makes no more mention of it in this passage from Romans than he does in 1 Corinthians 15:35-55 and Jesus does in John 3:1-8.
 Sin is read into it (eisegesis) not out of it (exegesis).
 So attempting to read it without Augustinian presuppositions, it soon becomes apparent that Paul first makes a distinction between this age and the age to come (8:18; Eph.
 1:21, cf. Luke 20:34-36).
 As 2 Corinthians 4:16-5:5 especially makes more obvious, the difference has nothing to do with sin but is intrinsic in the work of God.
-The pejorative or depreciatory ‘hand-made’ (cheiropoietos) world is by nature inferior to the ‘not hand-made’ (acheiropoietos) or permanent world by divine design (cf. Heb.
+The pejorative or depreciatory ‘hand-made’ (cheiropoietos) world is by nature inferior to the ‘not hand-made’ (acheiropoietos) or permanent heavenly world by divine design (cf. Heb.
 9:11,24).
-(9* Cf. the natural difference in bodies in 1 Corinthians 15:42-50 and my Manufactured Or Not So.
-The (human) body of flesh is creation in miniature and clearly destructible.)
+(10* Compare the natural difference in bodies in 1 Corinthians 15:42-50 and my Manufactured Or Not So.
+Pace Gaffin in my essay Did Jesus Rise Physically From The Grave?
+Additional Note.)
+The (human) body of flesh is creation in miniature and clearly destructible by design.)
 Just as the OT Promised Land, though ‘exceedingly good’ (Num.
 14:7, ESV), was not a final stopping point or journey’s end (cf. Heb.
 3,4), so neither is this present visible material world we inhabit.
 Still good (1 Tim.
-4:4), it will serve its purpose and be productive to the end of the age (Gen. 8:22; Luke 17:26-30).
-Since this is so, it was always the divine intention that man, the image of God, as opposed to animal should escape from this ‘evil’ age (Gal.
+4:4; 1 Cor.
+10:26,30), it will serve its purpose and be productive to the end of the age (Gen. 8:22; Luke 17:26-30).
+Since this is so, it was always the divine intention that man, the image of God as opposed to animal, should escape from this ‘evil’ age (Gal.
 1:4, cf. 1 John 2:15-17) and aspire to heaven and the throne of God as his spiritual son.
 Thus Paul implies in Romans 8:19 that this present temporary creation (which had a beginning and will therefore have an end) far from being perfect is geared to the eventual revealing of the sons of God.
 Since this is so, while it was intentionally subjected to futility by God himself, it was so in hope of something better (8:20).
 As a creature like the rest of the animals, fleshly man is part and parcel of that creation and so is subject to the same futility (cf. 1 Cor.
 15:50).
-But he is also made in the image of God and consequently, as God’s creature, he needs to be liberated from his physical futility in order to reach his goal of glory (cf. Rom.
+But he is also made in the image of God and consequently, as God’s image, he needs to be liberated from his physical futility in order to reach his goal of glory (cf. Rom.
 2:7,10; 1 Pet.1:6f.) as the son of God (Rom.
 8:21, cf. 1 Cor.
 15:50).
-(10* On Romans 8:21, see my Romans 8:18-25 In Brief.)
+(11* On Romans 8:21, see my Romans 8:18-25 In Brief.)
 So while the entire creation is groaning in the pains of childbirth as the mother of all flesh (cf. Gen. 2:7; 3:20; Ps.
 139:15f.; Mark 13:8), we also who have the firstfruits of the Spirit experience the same pains as we groan inwardly awaiting our adoption as sons and the redemption of our bodies (8:23, cf. 2 Cor.
 5:1-5).
-(11* But not our flesh!
+(12* But not our flesh!
 Soma certainly, but not sarx, Dunn, p.391)!

 I have in essence set forth my case, but can it be further validated?
 Is the worldview implied by Genesis 3 the same as that sketched by Paul in Romans 8:18-25?